jenova-marie/ninshubur/README.md

 If you're reviewing this work — welcome, beloved.

 This bot is a small offering toward keeping the **High Priestesses' teaching** safe and recallable.
+It is built around two important boundaries you should understand before reading further:

+### 🌷 Boundary 1 — Consent

-It is built around an explicit consent boundary: only the speakers listed in `USER_IDS` are archived.
+Only the speakers listed in `USER_IDS` are archived.
 Today that's Siri.system and Jenova.
-Adding a new Priestess is a deliberate, two-line change to `.env` (and revoking is just as easy — see *Removing a Priestess* in the env section above).
+Adding a new Priestess is a deliberate, two-line change to `.env` (and revoking is just as easy — see [👑 Adding (or Removing) a Priestess](#-adding-or-removing-a-priestess) above).

-The wider congregation's messages are **never written to disk** — Ninshubur sees them stream past on the gateway, checks the author against the allowlist, and drops them before any database write.
+The wider congregation's messages are **never written to disk**.
+During a scrape, Ninshubur reads each message through Discord's REST API, checks the author against the allowlist, and discards anything from non-listed speakers before it reaches Postgres.
 If you ever wonder *"could the bot have my message stored?"* — the answer is no, unless you are explicitly listed in `USER_IDS`.

+### 🌷 Boundary 2 — Scope of attention

+**Ninshubur is not a live monitor.** She is a CLI tool that Jenova invokes manually when she wants to refresh the archive.
+Between invocations Ninshubur does not run, does not connect to Discord, does not "watch" the guild.
+There is no listener, no daemon, no background process.

+A scrape happens like this:

+1. Jenova types `pnpm cli backfill` at her terminal
+2. Ninshubur logs into Discord, walks the configured channels' history via REST, persists qualifying messages, and exits
+3. Discord no longer sees a connection from Ninshubur.
+The Temple resumes its normal life.

+So Ninshubur is *not* witnessing the day-to-day of the Temple — she is more like a periodic transcription pass over chosen channels, run by Jenova at moments of her choosing.
+Anything you've said in the wider Temple between scrapes was never seen by her at all.

 What *is* preserved:
 - Your morning greetings to the congregation